 Crystal Palace and Upper Norwood has an amazing rich and diverse heritage.
 On this interactive map (click here), you can explore Nationally listed assets (by Historic England) and Locally Listed (by each of the 5 boroughs) marked with Blue and Yellow Icons.
 Shown too are the many commemorative plaques (eg famous people or historic boundary markers) shown as small coloured dots.
 Also included are many of our conservation management areas too.

-- Blue Pins are listed by Heritage England (for Grade I, Grade II* and Grade II)
+- Blue Pins are Nationally listed by Heritage England (for Grade I, Grade II* and Grade II)

 - Yellow Pins: are ‘Locally Listed‘ (by one of the five Local Authorities that meet at Crystal Palace),

 - Dots: are Blue Plaques, Green Plaques and other Plaques (shown in grey, and include boundary markers).
 Web links to their source listing/info pages.

 - Areas – are the local Conservation Areas in Crystal Palace.
 Also show are the multiple Local Boroughs areas (and their boundaries) that all meet at Crystal Palace.